Sigoloh/abaporu-lang/README.md

 To use the language by your own, you can clone this repository in your computer with NodeJs installed and run:
 `node index.js -p <your-input-file.abapl> -o <path-you-want-to-output-canva>`

-**Note**: the output functionality is not yet implemented, but it is mandatory to run the program.

 ## Basic usage
 As previously said, you use colors to determine the instructions your program should follow.
 I say should because as this documentation is written, I'd spent less then 5 hours into the Abaporu's interpreter.